vmos1/Code_highlights/README.md

 # Code_highlights
-Highlighting codes from a few projects
+This is a repository highlighting codes from a few of my current projects.

 ## 1. Lattice Multigrid solver in 2D for Laplace and Wilson operators